-One of the most common types injuries that a person may experience in their life are those caused by burns to any part of the body.
+One of the most common types of injuries that a person may experience in their life are those caused by burns to any part of the body.
 Depending on the severity of the burn, a person can easily develop more serious conditions that are related to the burn.
 This makes it imperative to seek medical treatment when the severity of the burn indicates that it is necessary to avoid further harm.

-There are 6 different recognized types of burns and each one is unique in how it presents itself and each of the unique types of burns with requires a different treatment method in order to deliver the best level of care in order to reduce the possibility of further damage to the body.
+There are 6 different recognized types of burns and each one is unique in how it presents itself and each of the unique types of burns with requires a different treatment method to deliver the best level of care in order to reduce the possibility of further damage to the body.
 Below is a brief description of each of the 6 types of burns.

 6 Different Types of Burns

-Thermal Burns – Thermal burns are the most common of all types of burns and result in most from coming into contact with a heat source that rapidly dries out the skin.
-These type of burns occur when the skin of the body comes in contact with a very hot metal, scalding hot water or even a direct flame can all cause a thermal type burn to the skin.
+Thermal Burns – Thermal burns are the most common of all types of burns and result most from coming into contact with a heat source that rapidly dries out the skin.
+These types of burns occur when the skin of the body comes in contact with a very hot metal, scalding hot water or even a direct flame can all cause a thermal type of burn to the skin.

 Cold Burns – This type of burn also referred to as frostbite, occurs when the skin is damaged by extreme cold.
 The exposure of bare skin to freezing cold temperature is the most common cause of frostbite.
 In extreme cases, frostbite can also be caused by long-term contact with freezing cold surfaces.